itsee-birmingham/standalone_collation_editor/README.md

 Installation and Start up
 ---

-Before trying to start the collation editor please ensure that there are no spaces in the directory name.
+Either clone the repository to your local machine or download the zipped file and unzip it.
+If you decide not to use the default directory name of standalone_collation_editor when either cloning or unzipping, then please ensure there are no spaces in the name you choose instead.

 By default the collation editor runs on port 8080.
 If you need to change the port number, you can edit the last line of the bottle_server.py file to refer to the port you wish to use.